19th June 2019

 Eighteen intrepid volunteers are taking on a challenge to ride over 200 miles between Paris and Chichester, raising money for Huntington’s Disease Association.

-The ride is part of year-long activities at Horley-based international payroll specialist FMP Global.
+The ride is part of year-long activities at Horley-based international payroll specialist IRIS FMP.
 The group has chosen HDA as their ‘Charity of the year’.

 Huntington’s Disease is a hereditary degenerative neuro-psychiatric disorder that usually affects people between the ages of 30-50 years.
 There is currently